nicklockwood/iRate/README.md

     - (void)iRateCouldNotConnectToAppStore:(NSError *)error;

 This method is called if iRate cannot connect to the App Store, usually because the network connection is down.
+This may also fire if your app does not have access to the network due to Sandbox permissions, in which case you will need to manually set the appStoreID so that iRate can still function.

     - (void)iRateDidDetectAppUpdate;